astorDev/backi/postgres/for-update-article/index.md

 }
 ```

 Let's put it all together!
-After initiating the database we'll start a task in a background locking our items for about 500 milliseconds.
+After initiating the database, we'll start a task in a background, locking our items for about 500 milliseconds.
 In parallel, we'll run the check of currently available items.
 Here's how it all will look together:

 ```csharp
 await (await Db.CreateEmpty(useLogger: false)).SaveThousandNewItems();